digst/cloud/spec.md

 ## Datasets

-A <dfn>dataset</dfn> is a collection of individual pieces of information under the same governance. (pending definition/translation)
+A dataset is a collection of individual pieces of information under the same governance. (pending definition/translation)

 - Each customer has its own MapR Volume and is Data Responsible (Controller)i for all data stored.
-- Each {{Dataset}} are stored in seperate sub-volumes and can have multiple representations (file, table, stream).
+- Each Dataset are stored in seperate sub-volumes and can have multiple representations (file, table, stream).
 - Datasets are given an identity in the central Directory (mapping Dxxxxx to MapR path, storing access rights and ADMS metadata).
 - Access to MapR volumes are given to [Application]s and [User]s in the central Directory.
 (Or should it really be Images?)
 - Datasets are encrypted at rest (what keys? control?)